amsyarzero/neutralinojs-svelte/docs/how-to-create-template.md

 execSync("npm run dev", { stdio: "inherit" });
 ```

-This will check if `./svelte-app/dist/` exists first.
+This will check if `./svelte-app/dist/` exists first, since it targets the builds there.
 If no, it runs `npm run build` first, then `npm run dev`; else it skips straight to `npm run dev`.

 3. In `neutralino.config.json`, under the `cli` property, add these: